François Leclerc du Tremblay: Biography

 He entered politics at the Conference of Loudun.
-There, as the confidant of the queen and the papal envoy, he opposed the Gallicanism advanced by the parlement.
+There, as the confidant of the queen and the papal envoy, he opposed the Gallicanism advanced by the Parlement of Paris.
 He succeeded in convincing the princes that the stance harbored schismatic tendencies and they abandoned their initial support.
-In 1612 he established those personal relations with Richelieu that established his reputation—and the phrase—éminence grise, though historical research has not been able to document his supposed influence on the latter.
+In 1612, he established those personal relations with Richelieu that established his reputation—and the phrase—éminence grise, though historical research has not been able to document his supposed influence on the latter.
 The description drew on the grey friar's cloak that Père Joseph wore and the title "eminence" conferred on Richelieu as a cardinal.

-In 1627 Père Joseph was present at the siege of La Rochelle.
+In 1627, Père Joseph was present at the siege of La Rochelle.
 A purely religious reason also made him Richelieu's ally against the Habsburgs.
 He had a dream of arousing Europe to another crusade against the Ottoman Empire and believed that the Habsburgs were an obstacle to making this possible.
-For Richelieu, he manoeuvered at the Diet of Regensburg (1630) to thwart the aggression of the Habsburg emperor, and then recommended the intervention of Gustavus Adolphus, and the Protestant armies, thereby maintaining a balance of power.
+For Richelieu, he maneuvered at the Diet of Regensburg to thwart the aggression of the Habsburg emperor, and then recommended the intervention of Gustavus Adolphus, and the Protestant armies, thereby maintaining a balance of power.

 He became a war minister, and, though maintaining a personal austerity of life, devoted himself to diplomacy and politics.
 He died in 1638, just as he was to be made a cardinal.
-The story that Richelieu visited him when on his deathbed and roused the dying man by the words, "Courage, Father Joseph, we have won Breisach", is false.
+The story that Richelieu visited him when on his deathbed and roused the dying man by the words, "Courage, Father Joseph, we have won Breisach", is apocryphal.